-b.
-Noise

-1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?
+- b.
+Noise - 1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?
+Typical traffic noise in the area will not affect the project.

 2) What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
 Indicate what hours noise would come from the site.
+Short-term noise will be generated by construction equipment and vehicles.